 Walk to Buda Castle.

-We visited the National Gallery during our first trip to Budapest and greatly enjoyed it–perhaps on our third trip we’ll make it to the Budapest History Museum!
+We visited the National Gallery during our first trip to Budapest and greatly enjoyed it–eventually, we’ll make it to the Budapest History Museum, too!

 Take a cruise on the Danube River.